 This attitude, as blind as any form of totalitarian thinking, proposes that no rational discussion can occur unless one completely agrees with its starting premise.
 Which is, that simply because one is born a man – or woman – doesn’t mean that one should live and conduct one’s life as a man – or woman.
 So, in other words, there can be no rational discussion.

 All forms of the LGBTQ position are, in fact, gender fluidity, which by definition is a perverse watering down of God-created male /female humanity.

 But such perversion is far from new.
 In fact, all societies throughout history fall short of the mark in regards to sex and male/female relations.
-(In Greek, the word we translate as sin means literally “missing the mark.”)
+(In New Testament Greek, the word we translate as sin literally means “missing the mark.”)

 And put simply, wrong thinking in the way men and women are viewed and view themselves causes dysfunction and sin.

 It gave us Westerns, where violent horror and gore were the expected finale.
 Superhuman good and bad guys landed hundreds of bone-breaking punches in fights with chairs broken over heads and lived through it.
-Or, in true cliché fashion, the fighter-heroes walked away shaking hands.
+Or often, in true cliché fashion, the fighter-heroes walked away shaking hands.
 What nonsense!